Azanore/Kiosk/documentation.md

    * On confirm: create order with status=awaiting_payment and assign display number

 6) Payment and Confirmation
-   * Card:
+  * Card (two modes, configured by `app/Config/app.php` → `payment_provider`):
+    * `simulator` (default): in‑app test terminal at `?r=order/startTestPayment&id=...` with Approve/Decline actions.
+On Approve → order is marked `paid` and kiosk shows the big Order Number.
-     * Show amount and "Waiting for card payment" screen
-     * Dashboard marks Paid in the dashboard; kiosk polls order status every ~3s (timeout after ~2 minutes).
-On Paid → show Order Number and print receipt.
+    * `terminal`: standalone terminal flow.
+Kiosk shows "Waiting for card payment"; staff marks Paid in admin.
+Kiosk polls `?r=order/pollStatus&id=...` every ~3s.
+On Paid → show the big Order Number.
 On timeout/failure → offer Retry or Switch to Counter.
-     * If failure: offer Retry or Switch to Counter
   * Counter:
-     * Immediately show Order Number and print receipt with "Pay at counter"; cashier marks Paid later in the dashboard.
+    * Immediately show the big Order Number with clear message.
+Cashier/staff can mark Paid later in the dashboard.
-   * Show big Order Number
-   * Print receipt (thermal).
-If printer fails, show on‑screen number; staff can assist.
+  * Receipt: auto‑printed by the kiosk (no on‑screen print button or popup).
+If printer fails, the on‑screen number is the fallback; staff assists.
-   * Auto return to Welcome after 10–15s
+  * Auto return to Welcome after 10–15s (configurable via `confirm_return_seconds`).

 ---

-## 🧾 Receipt Printing (MVP)
+## 🧾 Receipt

 Printed fields: